 Driving in Jordan

 Driving in Jordan is not for the faint of heart.
-Although most roads are in good condition and are signposted in both Arabic and English, Jordanian drivers have a reputation for driving erratically and unpredictably.
+Although most roads are in good condition and signposted in Arabic and English, Jordanian drivers have a reputation for driving erratically and unpredictably.

 The roads are full of hazards, from unmarked speed bumps to wandering livestock – in fact, livestock collisions are one of the most common causes of car accidents in Jordan.